PhonWork/phonwork/README.md

 This repository contains templates for generating a Phonetics Workbook as a static html site.
 See the current version of the site at https://linguistics.berkeley.edu/phonwork

 The aim is to create an open access phonetics workbook using a framework that makes it possible for phoneticians to make contributions to the workbook.
 Phonetics teachers around the world produce excellent phonetics exercises for their classes.
-The hope of this project is to make a broad and deep range of materials available in an open access format.
+The hope of this project is to fascilitate the sharing of teaching materials, by making a broad and deep range of materials available in an open access format.

 ## The approach